Academic Evaluation — Track Your Program Progress

-The Program Evaluation/Degree Audit tracks your program progress, aids in registering for required courses, and helps determine graduation eligibility.
+The Academic Evaluation (formerly Program Evaluation/Degree Audit) tracks your program progress, aids in registering for required courses, and helps determine graduation eligibility.

-Login to My Hawkeye > Self-Service Menu > WebAdvisor for Students > Academic Planning > Program Evaluation/Degree Audit.
+Login to My Hawkeye > Self-Service Menu > WebAdvisor for Students > Academic Planning > Academic Evaluation.

 You will see a list of your active programs.
 Select the one you want to evaluate.